LagrKevin6/ELEC0138_GrpQ_23_24/README.md

 python manage.py runserver

+python manage.py runserver 0.0.0.0:8000 (to make it accessible on local network)

 to start a web server at the local network.
 An IP address would be given and accessible at web browser. e.g.: